Peripartum Pelvic Floor Physical and Occupational Therapy in San Francisco, CA

 • Vaginal deliveries are the number one risk for pelvic organ prolapse

 As we progress through the stages of pregnancy, our bodies go through overwhelming changes and some unpleasant symptoms.
-Pelvic floor physical therapy can help you alleviate:
+Pelvic floor physical and occupational therapy can help you alleviate:

 • Constipation